Hybrid hyperinterpolation over general regions: Hybrid hyperinterpolation

 \section{Hybrid hyperinterpolation}

-In the following, we propose a novel scheme named \emph{hybrid hyperinterpolation}, i.e., a composition of filtered hyperinterpolation with Lasso hyperinterpolation.
-Indeed, hybrid hyperinterpolation corresponds to an $\ell^2_2+\ell_1$-regularized least approximation problem.
+Here, we introduce a novel approach called \emph{hybrid hyperinterpolation}, i.e., a composition of filtered hyperinterpolation and Lasso hyperinterpolation.
+Specifically, hybrid hyperinterpolation corresponds to solving an $\ell^2_2+\ell_1$-regularized least approximation problem.